Helen Grace McClelland: Pennsylvania Hospital

 McClelland returned to Pennsylvania Hospital in 1926 as assistant to the head of the school of nursing.
 In 1933, McClelland took the position of head of the Pennsylvania Hospital's Nursing Department.
 She obtained national accreditation for the hospital's nursing education program.
 She designed training programs for nurses two-year training program for bedside nurse, and a four-year program to train nurses for management positions.
 Stacy Peeples, lead historian and curator at Pennsylvania Hospital, said, “Helen Grace McClelland perhaps more than any other single person, shaped the nursing school and nursing services at Pennsylvania Hospital.”
 McClelland retired in 1956.

 Other contributions to nursing

 At the onset of World War II, McClelland assisted with the planning and operational organization of the nursing services of the 52nd Evacuation Hospital.
 She recruited 43 nurses, many from Pennsylvania Hospital, to serve at this Evacuation Hospital in New Caledonia.

 Later life, death and legacy

 In 1978, McClelland was inducted into the Ohio Women's Hall of Fame.

-McClelland died on December 20, 1984, in Fredericktown, Ohio, and was buried in Wayne Baptist Ceremony.
+McClelland died on December 20, 1984, in Fredericktown, Ohio, and was buried in Wayne Baptist cemetery.

-Awards named for McClelland to honor her include: Helen McClelland Award for Research and Innovation, and Helen McClelland Award for Clinical Scholarship.
+Awards named for McClelland to honor her include: The Helen McClelland Award for Research and Innovation, and The Helen McClelland Award for Clinical Scholarship.